-- Functions" on the Petrinex Website Learning Centre Learning Job Aids Oil Forecasting. - Operators should ensure batteries that deliver to multiple destinations are not on a Facility View List. - Operators should review and adjust gross production volume forecasts based on field operation changes (ideally at the most detailed level possible). - Operators should review the Oil Forecast The Gross and Crown Forecast Report in order to determine if changes are required to the gross production volumes or the Facility view list.
-Once changes have been submitted to Petrinex, the forecast and report will be generated again with adjusted production volumes and updated Crown royalty volumes. - Operators should incorporate the OFT-calculated Crown royalty Volume when completing their initial Form A(s) and corresponding Form C(s) or an amended Form A(s) and the associated Form B(s). - Operators should understand that the OFT allows for uploading volumes from a BA's Field Data Capture System via the Petrinex batch up load process - The initial gross volume well-level forecast populated by Petrinex is based on the most recent data available in Petrinex...and this is two months "out of date".
-A more recent source of well production data may be available through your company's field data capture system. - See the learning job aids: - Oil Forecast Submissions Upload Specifications (Updated Jan 26/17) - Oil Forecast Submissions Upload Templates (Updated Jan 26/17) - Operators should understand the timing of when information is available in Petrinex and how this integrates with your forecasting and reporting activities. - The graphic below illustrates when changes to the OFT can be performed and the associated dates involved for the forecast month of January.
-For example, adjustments to the Facility View List (Form A battery) groupings can start on October 27th.
-These Facility View Lists (groups) need be set up or modified as soon as possible each month so they are included on the initial Oil Forecast Gross and Crown Forecast Report.
+Forecast Tool Functions" on the Petrinex Website - Learning Centre - Learning Job Aids - Oil Forecasting.

+- Operators should ensure batteries that deliver to multiple destinations are not on a Facility View List. - Operators should review and adjust gross production volume forecasts based on field operation changes (ideally at the most detailed level possible). - Operators should request and review the Oil Forecast Gross and Crown Forecast Report, available in Petrinex, in order to determine if changes are required to the gross production volumes or the facility view list.
+Once changes have been submitted to Petrinex, the forecast will be generated again with adjusted production volumes and updated Crown royalty volumes.
+This updated information will also be available on the Oil Forecast - Gross and Crown Forecast Report. - Operators should incorporate the OFT-calculated Crown royalty volume when completing their initial Form A(s) and corresponding Form C(s) or an amended Form A(s) and the associated Form B(s). - Operators should understand that the OFT allows for uploading volumes from a BA's Field Data Capture System via the Petrinex batch up load process. - The initial gross volume well-level forecast populated by Petrinex is based on the most recent data available in Petrinex, however this is two months "out of date".
+A more recent source of well production data may be available through your company's field data capture system.
+See the learning job aids: - Oil Forecast Submissions Upload Specifications - Oil Forecast Submissions Upload Templates - Operators should understand the timing of when information is available in Petrinex and how this integrates with your forecasting and reporting activities. - The graphic below illustrates when changes to the OFT can be performed and the associated dates involved for the forecast month of January.
+For example, adjustments to the facility view list (Form A battery) groupings can start on October 27th.
+These facility view lists (groups) need be set up or modified as soon as possible each month so they are included on the initial Oil Forecast - Gross and Crown Forecast Report.
 The January initial Petrinex Oil Forecast is calculated on November 27th.
-This is the same night that the latest Royalty Attribute data related to royalty programs is uploaded to Petrinex from the DOE. - Gross production volume forecast adjustments, submitted after the OFT initial forecast calculations, are submitted to Petrinex by on-line editing or using batch files with data from the field potentially from the operator's Field Data Capture (FDC) system.
-Petrinex will recalculate the Oil Forecast - Crown royalty volume based on the updated gross production volume entered by the user.
+This is the same night that the latest royalty attribute data related to royalty programs is uploaded to Petrinex from the DOE.

+Gross production volume forecast adjustments submitted after the OFT initial forecast calculations, are submitted to Petrinex by on-line editing or using batch files with data from the field, potentially from the operator's Field Data Capture (FDC) system.
+Petrinex will recalculate the oil forecast for the Crown royalty volume based on the updated gross production volume entered by the user.